 13. Helping to Dry Up Swimmer’s Ear

 Among the many witch hazel benefits is the ability to treat “swimmer’s ear.”
 Swimmer’s ear – otitis externa to give the condition its medical name – affects the ear canal and is caused by a microbial infection.
 The ear becomes clogged up with pus, wax and other debris.
-This can be treated by putting a few drops of witch hazel into the affected ear using an eye dropper.
+This can be treated by putting a few drops of witch hazel into the affected ear using an eyedropper.
 The witch hazel allows the ear to drain and then it can be cleaned with a cotton swab.

 14. Help Neutralize the Effects of Contact Dermatitis

 Certain plant compounds can irritate the skin and cause severe itching.
 Witch hazel is excellent for curing the areas of the skin affected by the likes of sap oil from poison ivy and poison oak which can cause contact dermatitis.
-It helps dry the affected skin and prevent it itching.
+It helps dry the affected skin and prevents it from itching.

 15. Curing a Sore Throat

 One of the uses of witch hazel is to help cure a sore throat.
 This is why it can be very handy to have a witch hazel bush growing close by.
 Soak the leaves with some of the twigs in a cup filled with very hot water.
-A few cloves can be added for flavor.
+A few cloves can be added for flavour.
 They should be soaked for at least 15 minutes.
 The solids should then be strained off leaving a cup of witch hazel tea.
 The tea is then gargled and the witch hazel’s properties will soothe the throat and reduce swelling.

 16. Cleansing and soothing a wound